paulbaldaray/.shell/README.md

 # Dotfiles

-These are my core dotfiles that I use on my linux builds.
+These are my shell dot files that I use on my linux builds.
+The dot files in my home directory are managed throught symbolic links.

 ## mksymlinks